tg2104/Intelligent-Talent-Acquisition-Assistant/INTELLIGENT-TALENT-ACQUISITION-BOT/README.md

 ## 🔐 Security

 - Environment variables are stored in `.env` and excluded from Git tracking.
-- Virtual environments like `Sreenjoy` are also excluded for clean collaboration.
+- Virtual environments like `Tishya` are also excluded for clean collaboration.

 ## 📧 Contact